MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-TISAX-Germany.md

 ### Manufacturing use cases

-Use case overviews, solution guides, tutorials, and other resources to help build Azure solutions.
-[Learn more](https://docs.microsoft.com/en-us/azure/industry/manufacturing/)
+Use case overviews, solution guides, tutorials, and other resources to help build [Azure solutions](https://docs.microsoft.com/en-us/azure/industry/manufacturing/).

 ## About TISAX